python-telegram-bot/python-telegram-bot/.github/pull_request_template.md

 ### Checklist for PRs

-- [ ] Added `.. versionadded:: version`, `.. versionchanged:: version` or `.. deprecated:: version` to the docstrings for user facing changes (for methods/class descriptions, arguments and attributes)
+- [ ] Added `.. versionadded:: NEXT.VERSION`, `.. versionchanged:: NEXT.VERSION` or `.. deprecated:: NEXT.VERSION` to the docstrings for user facing changes (for methods/class descriptions, arguments and attributes)
 - [ ] Created new or adapted existing unit tests
 - [ ] Documented code changes according to the [CSI standard](https://standards.mousepawmedia.com/en/stable/csi.html)
 - [ ] Added myself alphabetically to `AUTHORS.rst` (optional)